sunju/sunju.github.io/teach/LA-Spring-2022/index.md

 **Office Hours**: TBD

+**Mode of Delivery**: In-person; no synchronous Zoom meeting.
+Lectures will be recorded and released in Canvas after each lecture.
+There will be frequent in-person quizzes and exams.

 **Textbook**:
 + [Required] [Introduction to Linear Algebra (5th Edition)](https://math.mit.edu/~gs/linearalgebra/) by Gilbert Strang, 2016.
 + [Supplementary; online free] [Introduction to Applied Linear Algebra---Vectors, Matrices, and Least Squares](https://web.stanford.edu/~boyd/vmls/) by Stephen Boyd and Lieven Vandenberghe, 2018.